anya-bel/fullcorpus_wsi/README.md

-# SemCorWSI experiments
+# SemCor-WSI experiments

-This repository contains the code for experiments from the paper *"In the LLM era, Word Sense Induction remains unsolved"*.
+This repository contains the code for experiments from the ACL 2025 Findings paper [*"In the LLM era, Word Sense Induction remains unsolved"*](https://aclanthology.org/2025.findings-acl.882.pdf) by Anna Mosolova, Marie Candito and Carlos Ramisch.

+The dataset proposed in the paper is available at [SemCor-WSI website](https://anya-bel.github.io/fullcorpus_wsi/).

 ### Installation